DFHack/dfhack/docs/Plugins.rst

 :loadstock:     Loads a saved stockpile settings file and applies it to the currently selected
                 stockpile.  eg:  ``loadstock food_settings.dfstock``

-To use savestock and loadstock, use the 'q' command to highlight a stockpile.
+To use savestock and loadstock, use the ``q`` command to highlight a stockpile.
 Then run savestock giving it a descriptive filename.
-Then, in a different (or same!) gameworld, you can highlight any stockpile with 'q' then execute the 'loadstock' command passing it the name of that file.
+Then, in a different (or the same!) gameworld, you can highlight any stockpile with ``q`` then execute the ``loadstock`` command passing it the name of that file.
 The settings will be applied to that stockpile.

 Note that files are relative to the DF folder, so put your files there or in a